 In order to capture the long memory effects, we invoke the autocorrelation function (ACF) of the absolute returns up to a maximal lag length of 100 days.
 As the function is slowly decaying without becoming insignificant at the long lags, we have an entire profile to match.
-We view it as being sufficiently well represented by the six coefficients for the lags 1, 5, 10, 25, 50, 100.
-To reduce the influence of accidental outlier effects that might just show up at one of the selected lags, the centred three-lag averages are computed.5
+However, just because of this regularity, not all of the autocorrelation coefficients need to be considered.
+We view the profile as being sufficiently well represented by the coefficients for the six lags 1, 5, 10, 25, 50, 100.
+To reduce the influence of accidental outlier effects that might show up at one of the selected lags, we also smooth them by computing the centred three-lag averages.9